-Risk SP Probabilit y Impact Risk Category Contingency plans End of the risk Risk of delay in cell-type transcriptomics.
-SP1 - SP10 Medium Mediu m Implementation are working intensively in this area.
+Risk SP Probability Impact Risk Category Contingency plans End of the risk Risk of delay in cell-type transcriptomics.
+SP1 - SP10 Medium Medium Implementation Other organisations (e.g. Allen Brain Institute, Wellcome Trust's Sanger Institute) are working intensively in this area.
 Risk that no group will produce key data over Project lifetime is low.
-New predictive This risk will be cleared when the Project generates enough transcriptomic data to accurately predict neuron morphologies and electrophysiology.
+New predictive informatics strategies help to minimise the amount of data required to predict complete cell-type transcriptomes.
+This risk will be cleared when the Project generates enough transcriptomic data to accurately predict neuron morphologies and electrophysiology.
 The quantity of data required is not known.
-This risk will only be Failure to create sufficient data, due to technical/organisa tional problems.
-SP1 - SP10 Medium Mediu m Implementation If the volumes of data generated during the Ramp-Up Phase are below target, the Project will rely on lower fidelity reconstructions until the necessary data becomes available.
+This risk will only be cleared in the Operational Phase.
+Failure to create sufficient data, due to technical/organisatio nal problems.
+SP1 - SP10 Medium Medium Implementation If the volumes of data generated during the Ramp-Up Phase are below target, the Project will rely on lower fidelity reconstructions until the necessary data becomes available.
 This risk will fall as volume of available data increases, allowing construction of progressively more accurate models.
 It will only be cleared in the Operational Phase.
-Delays in software development SP5 - SP10 High Mediu m Implementation also minimizes dependencies between components.
-This reduces risk that a single The risk for specific versions of the Platform will be cleared with the releases planned in M30, M60, M90 and M120.
+Delays in software development SP5 - SP10 High Medium Implementation Platforms have mitigated this risk by adopting a modular, incremental development process.
+Software architecture also minimizes dependencies between components.
+This reduces risk that a single technical problem or delay will compromise the overall development schedule.
+See Project Lifecycle for detection and mitigation details.
+The risk for specific versions of the Platform will be cleared with the releases planned in M30, M60, M90 and M120.
 However, the general risk of delay will persist for the whole duration of the Project.
-Insufficient financial resources for effective operation of the ICT Platforms SP5 - SP10 Medium Mediu m Organisational For specific SGA cycles the risk will be cleared when the Project demonstrates it can operate the ICT Platforms for a satisfactory number of users.
+Insufficient financial resources for effective operation of the ICT Platforms SP5 - SP10 Medium Medium Organizational If necessary, the Project will seek funds from outside the Project for running and operating the ICT Platforms.
+For specific SGA cycles the risk will be cleared when the Project demonstrates it can operate the ICT Platforms for a satisfactory number of users.
 However, funding risks will persist for the whole duration of the Project.